hrzndhrn/time_zone_info/README.md

 ## Default Time Zone Data

-The default configuration of `TimeZoneInfo` is `updater: :disabled`.
+The default configuration of `TimeZoneInfo` is `update: :disabled`.
 In this case, the IANA database in version `2024a` with a `lookahead` of 15 years is in use.